Scouting report: Stanford

 PLAYERS TO WATCH:

 — Dwight Powell opted to return for his senior season rather than enter the NBA draft.
-He’s projected a late first-round or early second-round pick.
+He’s a projected late first-round or early second-round pick.
 He’s considered a stretch four and is arguably the most versatile player in the Pac-12.
 He’s the catalyst for Stanford’s offense.
 The Cardinal run a triangle offense and Powell is poor man’s Scottie Pippen.
 At 6-10 and 245 pounds, he’s a matchup nightmare because of his size and skill set.
 Powell can hit mid-range jumpers.
-He’s a good passer who averages a team-high 4.3 assists.
+He’s a good passer who averages a team-high 4.0 assists.
 And he’s solid on the defensive end.
-He leads the team with 25 steals.
+He leads the team with 32 steals.

 — Quite possibly a make-or-break year for Dawkins.
 Many believe he’s on the hot seat for failing to deliver a NCAA tournament appearance in his previous five years.
 If the Cardinal don’t make the tourney this season, Dawkins likely will not return.